John Augustus Lloyd

-John Augustus Lloyd (1800–1854) was an English engineer and surveyor.
+John Augustus Lloyd (1 May 1800 – 10 October 1854) was an English engineer and surveyor.
 He was involved in an early survey for a Panama Canal, and undertook works in the Indian Ocean.

 Life

 The youngest son of John Lloyd of King's Lynn, Norfolk, he was born in London on 1 May 1800, and was educated successively at private schools in Tooting and Winchester, and learned some science.
 When on a visit to Derbyshire he carried a survey of mines at Wirksworth.

 The end of the Napoleonic Wars meant Lloyd did not join the army as he desired, but was sent out to his elder brother, who was King's Counsel on Tortola.
 He spent time on surveying and languages.
 With an introduction from Sir Robert Ker Porter, he went to Simon Bolivar and was recruited as a captain of engineers, becoming lieutenant-colonel.
 In November 1827 he was commissioned by Bolivar to survey for Gran Colombia the Isthmus of Panama and possibilities of connecting the Atlantic with the Pacific.
 In disturbances at Cartagena he was seriously wounded.

 Lloyd completed the Panama survey, despite difficult conditions.
 He recommended a road, on the route later adopted for the Panama Canal Railway.

 Returning to England, Lloyd was elected a Fellow of the Royal Society in 1830.
 In 1831 he went to Mauritius, where he was appointed colonial civil engineer and surveyor-general.
 He arrived at Port Louis on 31 August 1831, and shortly climbed Mount Pieter Botte.
 Over 20 years in Mauritius he carried out extensive public works, and compiled a new map of Madagascar.
 He left the island on 4 April 1849, and reached Europe by way of Ceylon.
-He made his way to Norway, and travelled through Poland, where he was temporarily detained by the Russian authorities at Cracow.
+He made his way to Norway, and travelled through Poland, where he was temporarily detained by the Russian authorities at Kraków.
 On his release he visited the Carpathians, Vienna, Tyrol, and France.

 Lloyd became an associate of the Institution of Civil Engineers, and served on its council.
 In 1851 Lloyd acted as special commissioner, with James Lyon Playfair, for industrial products from London and manufacturing districts, for the Great Exhibition.

 Then Lloyd was sent as British chargé d'affaires to Bolivia, arriving in Sucre by the end of 1851.
 There Manuel Isidoro Belzu was in power.
 The two clashed, with Lloyd writing to Sir Fairfax Moresby of the regime's dishonesty.
 He travelled to Tacna in Peru, seeking naval support.
 At that period Bolivia had a coastal port at Cobija, now in Chile.
 The Foreign Office consulted Frederick Wright-Bruce, and backed away from a proposed blockade.

-On the outbreak of the Crimean war with Russia, Lloyd started on a mission to stir up the Circassians in the English interest.
+On the outbreak of the Crimean War with Russia, Lloyd started on a mission to stir up the Circassians in the English interest.
 He was kept in the Crimea after the battle of the Alma to collect information, and died at Therapia of cholera on 10 October 1854, at age 54.